Skip to main content

 Use cases

 Formalin-fixed paraffin-embedded (FFPE) tissues are invaluable for retrospective analyses but yield fragmented, chemically modified RNA.
-Incorporating spike-ins before and after extraction quantifies degradation-induced losses and library preparation biases.
-It has been showed that spike-in normalization improved representation of miRNA families in FFPE-derived libraries, facilitating differential expression analyses in archived tumor specimens.
+Incorporating spike-ins after extraction quantifies library preparation biases.
+It has been shown that spike-in normalization improved representation of miRNA families in FFPE-derived libraries, facilitating differential expression analyses in archived tumor specimens.

 miRNA expression patterns shift rapidly during embryogenesis.
 Synthetic spike-ins at known concentrations have been introduced at five zebrafish developmental stages up to 5 hours post-fertilization, revealing stage-specific miRNA waves obscured by RPM-based normalization.
 In human organoid differentiation models similar strategies have been applied to quantify absolute expression changes, uncovering subtle miRNA dynamics linked to lineage specification.